-There are many Chinese textbooks for non-Chinese speakers to learn Mandarin, and a number of them use ancient Chinese cultural symbols on their book covers, such as the Great Wall, dragons, or part of the forbidden city, and etc. These images are meant to represent Chinese culture, which is one of the reasons that people take Mandarin lessons.
+Since these images are put on covers of Chinese textbooks, they are meant to represent Chinese language and culture.
 However, even though Chinese language and culture are closely related, using ancient cultural symbols is, in fact, one way to separate the culture from the language.

-There are similarities between ancient Egyptian culture and Chinese culture.
-However, a huge difference is that Chinese culture has stayed on from its ancient form, and is still alive.
-Numerous ancient cultural motifs are still present in today’s culture, while at the same time, subtle changes happen constantly.
+However, a huge difference is that Chinese language has stayed on from its ancient form, and is still very much alive.
+Numerous ancient language motifs are still present in today’s language, while at the same time, subtle changes happen constantly.
 Millions of Chinese people still use Chinese language to communicate.
-They still study old Chinese texts, which, fortunately, are not fenced in by academic scholars, at least not yet.
+They still study old Chinese texts, which are not fenced off by academics, at least not yet.

 For example, in this book cover, a regular Chinese woman is featured in the center of the image.
 Her gesture and facial expression are a display of friendliness and confidence.
 She looks healthy and happy.
 Her clothes are common day-to-day attires of young people.

 In this book cover, another woman is featured in the image.
 She is looking into the deli stand for possible purchases.
 She is well dressed and her hair is well maintained.
 She is carrying a nice, big handbag.
 The image also shows that this deli stand is located at a busy street, and it is full of Chinese delicacies.